NymanTurkish/Path-To-Api-Construct/README.md

 # Path-To-Api-Construct

+# Purpose
+This project was created to provide a concise code base for defining an API in projects using CDK & Typescript, preventing the need for a large amount of boilerplate code in every project.

+# How to build

+## Before making a PR

 > [!WARNING]
 > You must build before making a PR!

-# Purpose
-This project was created to provide a concise code base for defining an API in projects using CDK & Typescript, preventing the need for a large amount of boilerplate code in every project.
+When making changes to the code, you must also rebuild the library before deploying since this is what will be imported into other projects.

+Make sure to update the `CHANGELOG.md` file when you make changes.

+Once a PR is merged, you will need to create a release in Github.

 # Getting Started